-Being part of WOKAS has been important for Kate, not only because you meet people that share your interests but also because of the workshops and demos that she rates highly.
-For the last five years she has been part of the WOKAS committee who owe her a huge debt as she now manages the society’s website, ably assisted by her husband.
+Being part of WOKAS has been important for Kate, not only because she has met people that share her interests but also because of the workshops and painting days.
+For the last five years, she has been part of the WOKAS committee and she currently contributes and helps manage the society’s website.
 During the lockdown months, as ‘real’ exhibitions were impossible to stage, putting on virtual, online exhibitions has been vitally important for all of WOKAS’ members.
-And instead of workshops and demos in Tenterden’s Highbury Hall there have been creative online ‘Painting Challenges’ every two or three weeks on different topics where the society’s members were invited to submit their pieces.
-The response to these challenges has been astounding and as a consequence a substantial number of beautiful, interesting and stimulating works of art are now accessible on the WOKAS website.
-Uploading the images and curating the exhibitions and challenges has been no small feat but Kate has tackled each project in her customary ‘can do – let’s see what happens’ manner and has made it work brilliantly.
+Kate has led, and curated, the creative online ‘Painting Challenges’ every two or three weeks on different topics where members were invited to submit their pieces.
+As a result, a substantial number of beautiful, interesting and stimulating works of art are now accessible on the WOKAS website but, as importantly, it has helped keep the society active and communicating.

 “The pleasure of being an amateur artist is that